 &lt;sup>9 This number is 20 percent of the product of the charge-off rate on banks' credit card loans (4.38 percent) times outstanding revolving credit (\$613 billion) in the first quarter of 2000.
-That was the recent low for delinquencies and chargeoffs on U.S. banks' credit card loans.
-The delinquency and charge-off rates were nearly identical at the time.
-See Barron and Staten (2001) for a comparable exercise in which they ask what would be the decline in the discriminatory power of a scorecard when it is constructed only with derogatory credit information.
+That was the recent low for delinquencies and charge offs on U.S. banks' credit card loans.
+See Barron and Staten (2003) for a comparable exercise in which they ask what would be the decline in the discriminatory power of a scorecard when it is constructed only with derogatory credit information.
 Jappelli and Pagano (1999) use a cross national sample with macroeconomic data to identify some preliminary evidence of the effect of credit bureaus on default rates.

-Australia (Jappelli and Pagano 1999).
-In the U.S., most of the early credit bureaus were cooperatives or nonprofit ventures set up by local merchants to pool the credit histories of their customers and to assist in collections activities.
+nonprofit ventures set up by local merchants to pool the credit histories of their customers and to assist in collections activities.
 Others were established by local finance companies or the local chamber of commerce (Cole and Mishler 1998).